DoTheEvo/selfhosted-apps-docker/opnsense/readme.md

 </details>

+---
+---

 <details>
 <summary><h1>Geoblock</h1></summary>

 Lock out the entire world from your network, except for your own country.
-Great security benefits, but if you dont use dns challange you might have issues with https certificates renewal and other stuff thats initiated connection from the outside.
+Great security benefits, but if you dont use dns challenge you might have issues with https certificates renewal and other stuff that initiates connection from the outside.

 Following [the official documentation](https://docs.opnsense.org/manual/how-tos/maxmind_geo_ip.html)